CESARDELATORRE/cqrs-journey-doc/Journey_04_ExtendingEnhancing.markdown

 server-side before sending them to the write-model.

 > **MarkusPersona:** Client-side validation is primarily a convenience
-> to the user that avoids the need to for round trips to the server to
+> to the user that avoids the need for round trips to the server to
 > help the user complete a form correctly.
 You still need server-side
-> validation to ensure that the data is validated before it is forwarded
+> validation to ensure the a good application security before it is forwarded
 > to the write-model.

 The following code sample shows the **AssignRegistrantDetails** command